xAPI for Non-xAPI People: What Everyone Should Know About the xAPI

 When we talk about about xAPI we talk about transferring data in the format of an Actor (Ben), a Verb (watched), and an Object (the video).
 And within that we add the context of a lot more metadata; context about where Ben was, what the video was about, how the video fits into an overall learning objective and so on.

-Using that format, you can understand what’s been done, anywhere – be it on an LMS, application, mobile device, even on a Point-of-Sale machine.
+Using that format, you can understand what’s been done, anywhere – be it on a Learning Platform, application, mobile device, even on a Point-of-Sale machine.
 In fact pretty much any device that can be connected to the Internet could be made to spit out xAPI data (in theory).

 How is the xAPI Used?